5 Things Before You Send a Penny

 This works extremely well until the amounts rise to certain point where they use banks to assist them.

-Non-P2P money transfer companies also pool and swap your money to some extent, but the big difference is that their cost structure.
-This enables them to become more competitive as the amounts increase.
+Non-P2P money transfer companies also pool and swap your money to some extent, but the big difference is their cost structure which enables them to become more competitive as the amounts increase.

 This means the percentage they add to the exchange rate reduces, while the P2P companies can often need to increase the percentage costs as they start needing to actually move money.